What is core-satellite investing?

 What makes an investment a core or satellite exposure?

 Enhanced core-satellite investing is a flexible approach, so a core investment for one person might be a satellite investment for another person.
-It’s all down to individual goals, needs, circumstances and situation.
-For example, an investor with a high growth strategy might have a core with a higher proportion of ‘riskier’ assets like equities, while a defensive strategy might focus more on assets like gold or fixed income.
+It’s all down to individual goals, needs, circumstances and your situation.
+An investor with a high growth strategy might have a core with a higher proportion of ‘riskier’ assets like equities, while a defensive strategy might focus more on assets like gold or fixed income.

 Managing investment costs